 Historic Royal Palaces are a team of people who love and look after six of the most wonderful palaces in the world.
 This fortnightly podcast brings you the history and stories of those palaces.
 You’ll hear from our experts and the people who bring our palaces to life, as we create space to explore how […]

-The Multicultural Middle Ages Podcast brings medievalists from all professional and disciplinary tracks together to think and talk about the too-oft-unsung diversity of the Middle Ages.
+The Multicultural Middle Ages Podcast brings together medievalists from all professional and disciplinary tracks to think and talk about the diversity of the Middle Ages.
 We offer public-facing, open access content directed at experts and non-experts alike to present updated, accurate, and culturally responsible accounts of the plurality of the medieval period.
-Series producers: […]
+Series producers: Will […]

 Renaissance England was a bustling and exciting place…new religion! break with rome! wars with Scotland!
 And France!
 And Spain!
 The birth of the modern world!
 In this weekly podcast I’ll explore one aspect of life in 16th century England that will give you a deeper understanding of this most exciting time. ————————————————————— Hosted on Acast. […]